-Is the World Trade Organization (WTO) Running Our Country?
+6 Rulings that Prove The World Trade Organization (WTO) is Running and Ruining Our Country

-Since its creation in 1995, the WTO has been a major obstacle in America’s ability to stay competitive in the world market.
-Our nation has become handcuffed— forced to increase free trade with countries that have few to no laws regarding workers’ rights, child labor or environmental protection.
-This means these countries can manufacture at a vastly lower rate, and American companies will have no choice but to do business with them in order to stay competitive.
+Since its creation in 1995, the WTO has been a major obstacle to America’s ability to stay competitive in the world market.
+Our nation has become handcuffed—forced to increase “free trade” with countries that have few to no laws regarding workers’ rights, child labor or environmental protection.
+This means these countries can manufacture at a lower cost, and American companies will have no choice but to do business with them in order to stay competitive.

 The United States government has tried on countless occasions to protect our industries, but the World Trade Organization (WTO) regularly rules against us.
 In fact, the U.S. loses nine out of every 10 cases brought to the WTO—requiring changes to laws, and damaging the American economy.